mfs409/jetlag/src/svg/why_svg.md

 are often used in a simple way: as a convenient way to represent a complex shape.
 Part of the reason SVG is so nice is that it represents the shape as lines, so as you zoom in or out, there is never any blurring.
-This is known as a "vector" format, instead of a "pixel" format, like SVG.
+This is known as a "vector" format, instead of a "pixel" format, like PNG.

 There are some challenges when using SVGs, though.
 For one, the SVG format allows embedding images, which is not useful to us.
 It also has its own notion